barsimark/barsimark.github.io/_posts/2024-07-10-alphafold.md

 As for optimizer, the most popular Adam optimizer was used.

 The code of the AlphaFold network is open-source, available on GitHub (https://github.com/google-deepmind/alphafold).
-Just to illustrate how big this network is, these are the official recommended hardware parameters for running the model in Google Cloud: 12 vCPU, 85GB RAM, 100GB boot disk, 3TB space for the datasets, and an Nvidia A100 Tensor Core GPU with 80GB GPU memory (NVidia, 2024).
+Just to illustrate how big this network is, these are the official recommended hardware parameters for running the model in Google Cloud: 12 vCPU, 85GB RAM, 100GB boot disk, 3TB space for the datasets, and an Nvidia A100 Tensor Core GPU with 80GB GPU memory<d-cite key="nvidia"></d-cite>.

 ## Results

 The AlphaFold network produces really impressive results on smaller as well as larger protein structures.
 In this chapter, the results will be discussed in a bit more details.
 For this, the metrics are divided into two parts: backbone that is the core structure and all-atom which consists of the backbone and the so-called side-chains.
 Obviously, the all-atom accuracy is always going to be lower, since it is much more difficult to predict the side-chains than the backbone.

-The total backbone accuracy of the model using root mean square deviation at 95% coverage is 0.96 Å (Å: angstrom = 0.1 nanometer (Britannica, 2023)).
+The total backbone accuracy of the model using root mean square deviation at 95% coverage is 0.96 Å (Å: angstrom = 0.1 nanometer <d-cite key="britannica"></d-cite>).
 For the 95% confidence interval, the error is in the range of 0.85 – 1.16 Å. For all atoms, with the same coverage, the root mean square metric is 1.5 Å, the interval is 1.2 – 1.6 Å. That level of accuracy is outstanding, especially considering that the width of a single carbon atom is approximately 1.4 Å.

 {% include figure.liquid loading="eager" path="assets/img/alphafold/errors.png" class="img-fluid rounded z-depth-1" %}
 <div class="caption">